northernpowerhouse/pvr.xtreamcodes/README.md

 ARCH=x86_64  KODI_ADDON_SDK=/path/to/kodi-addon-dev-kit ./build.sh
 ```

-The build script writes the packaged add-on to `dist/pvr.xtreamcodes`.
+The build script writes the packaged addon to `dist/pvr.xtreamcodes`.

 It also creates an installable Kodi ZIP in `dist/` named `pvr.xtreamcodes-<version>.zip`.
-In Kodi, use Add-ons → Install from zip file and select that ZIP.
+In Kodi, use Addons → Install from zip file and select that ZIP.

 Install into Kodi’s addons folder (macOS):